RateCity.com.au

 First home buyers may want to consider government support schemes, like the First Home Guarantee.
 This government-backed guarantee allows you to purchase your first home with as little as a 5% deposit.

 The government acts as a guarantor, supporting your application with the remaining deposit amount.
-For example, if you only have a 5% deposit, the government would guarantee the remaining 15%, so that you would appear to be applying for a home loan with a 20% deposit.
+For example, if you only have a 5% deposit, the government would guarantee the remaining 15%, so that you would be effectively applying for a home loan with a 20% deposit.

 Compare home loans in Australia